 Rich satiny white luster and a sharp strike with beautiful, nearly mark-free surfaces.

-Reverse of 1878.
-Blast white and a sharp strike with nicely frosted design features.
+Reverse of 1879.
+Crisp white luster and a sharp strike.

 Reverse of 1878.
 Frosty white design features contrast dramatically with mirrored fields on this beautiful Gem 'first-year 'Morgan'.
 A ring of gold at the rim attests to the originality of this piece.